YujiTheDragon/KirilRevived/README.md

 Playing songs now works on occasion

 #TODO
-More reliability fixes
+More reliability fixes.
-Reduce dependency injection (causes chaos when something breaks) Maybe move on from lavalink since lavalink may cause reliability issues.
+Reduce dependency injection (causes chaos when something breaks).
+Maybe move on from lavalink since lavalink may cause reliability issues.